How to use NTS

 Other NTS providers beside Netnod

 The team behind NTPsec run two public NTS enabled NTPsec servers.
-You can configure NTPsec to talk to them by adding a "server" line with "ntp1.glypnod.com:123" (San Francisco) or "ntp2.glypnod.com:123" (London) to the ntp.conf file.
+You can configure NTPsec to talk to them by adding a "server" line with "ntp1.glypnod.com:4460" (San Francisco) or "ntp2.glypnod.com:4460" (London) to the ntp.conf file.

-You can also configure NTPsec to talk to Cloudflare’s NTS servers by adding a “server” line with “time.cloudflare.com:1234” to the ntp.conf file.
+You can also configure NTPsec to talk to Cloudflare’s NTS servers by adding a “server” line with “time.cloudflare.com:4460” to the ntp.conf file.

 Special note about TLS version

-Please note that some providers of NTS, like Cloudflare, require TLS 1.3 support and that the version of OpenSSL (1.0.2) that comes with many Linux distributions (such as Debian 9 and Ubuntu 16.04) is too old to support TLS 1.3 and will not work with Cloudflare's servers.
+RFC7913 requires the use use of TLS 1.3 for NTS.
+The version of OpenSSL (1.0.2) that comes with many Linux distributions (such as Debian 9 and Ubuntu 16.04) is too old to support TLS 1.3.
 OpenSSL 1.1.1 that comes with Debian 10 or Ubuntu 18.04 is fine.
-Netnod and the NTPsec team have made the decision to support TLS 1.2 and newer so their NTS servers will work even if you run an older Linux distribution.
+Netnod runs a backwards compatible NTS server on port :3443 which supports TLS 1.2 that you can use even if you run an older Linux distribution.

 Installing NTPsec permanently